pixeldin/pixelblog/en/etcd-聊一聊etcd系列之二：raft一致性协议.md

 ## What problem does it solve
 Before entering etcd's raft, let's talk about what the consistency of distributed systems is and what problems the raft protocol solves.
 ### Different Semantics of Consistency
-In fact, in the ACID transaction characteristics, consistency C is more like a kind of energy conservation or quality conservation, such as transfer, snap-up, and the amount of items will not disappear out of thin air or appear redundant.
+In fact, in the ACID transaction characteristics, consistency as C is more like a kind of energy conservation or quality conservation, such as transfer, snap-up, and the amount of items will not disappear out of thin air or appear redundant.
-In the distributed field, **distributed consistency often refers to consensus, which means that multiple nodes reach an agreement (either everyone is wrong, or one is right)**, the difference is if it is under the semantics of ACID transactions Consistency, generally refers to strong consistency.
+In the distributed field, **distributed consistency often refers to consensus, which means that multiple nodes reach an agreement (either everyone is wrong, or everyone is right)**, the difference is if it is under the semantics of ACID transactions Consistency, generally refers to strong consistency.

 ## How it is solved
 etcd internally achieves consistency through election and record synchronization.